vkum29/_ds/readme.md

 # Data Structure (_ds)

+## Aim
 An attempt to learn and clear the concepts of Data structure.
 Any code written is in javascript.

+## Data structure
+Data structure is way to organize data to increase efficiency of any operation(e.g. find,update,insert, delete) on the data.

 ## Sorting [WIP]
 A way to rearrange raw information (data) in orderly format.